mspass-team/mspass/docs/source/user_manual/header_math.rst

    data when required attributes are missing.
 If your data set has a lot of missing metadata required by the operator, the operators will kill every datum that is lacking that metadata attribute.
-2. It is far to easy to kill every datum in your data set if you read data by ensembles and fail to use the `apply_to_members` switch correctly.
+2. It is far too easy to kill every datum in your data set if you read data by ensembles and fail to use the `apply_to_members` switch correctly.
    With the default value of False if you mix up the names for fields you set in the ensemble container and which you load with each atomic data